-Karla Vermeulen Ph.D., is the Deputy Director for the Institute for Disaster Mental Health (IDMH) and an Associate Professor in the Psychology Department of SUNY New Paltz, where she teaches undergraduate and graduate courses in disaster mental health, grief counseling, and lifespan developmental psychology among other topics.
-She holds a Masters in Psychology from SUNY New Paltz, a Doctorate in Applied Developmental Psychology from Fordham, and a Certificate in Mental Health in Complex Emergencies from the Center for International Humanitarian Cooperation.
-In addition to teaching and research, she has coordinated the development and production of IDMH training curricula for the New York State Department of Health and Office of Mental Health, the American Red Cross, the United Nations, United States Agency for International Development West Bank/Gaza, and other organizations.
-She is co-author of the textbook, Disaster Mental Health Interventions: Core Principles and Practices, published in 2017 by Routledge, and co-editor of the upcoming Disaster Mental Health Case Studies: Lessons Learned from Counseling in Chaos, to be released by Routledge in 2019.
+Karla Vermeulen, Ph.D., is the Deputy Director of the Institute for Disaster Mental Health and an Associate Professor of Psychology at SUNY New Paltz, where she teaches undergraduate and graduate courses in disaster mental health, grief counseling, and developmental psychology.
+In addition to teaching and research, she has coordinated the development and production of training curricula for the New York State Department of Health and Office of Mental Health, the American Red Cross, the United Nations, and other organizations.
+She is co-author of Disaster Mental Health Interventions: Core Principles and Practices (2017) and co-editor of Disaster Mental Health Case Studies: Lessons Learned from Counseling in Chaos (2019), both published by Routledge.
+She is currently completing a book on the developmental impact of disasters and other stressors on today’s emerging adults.

 Rebecca Rodriguez, M.S., is the Program and Operations Manager for the Institute for Disaster Mental Health (IDMH).
 She holds a Bachelor’s Degree in Psychology with a minor in Disaster Studies and a Master’s Degree in Mental Health Counseling from State University of New York at New Paltz.
 Rebecca is a certified American Red Cross Volunteer and has been with IDMH since 2011, serving as coordinator and principle investigator on numerous grants and activities, including projects for USAID West Bank/Gaza, United Nations Emergency Support Team, NYS Office of Mental Health, Department of Health, Office of Victim Services, and the Division of Homeland Security and Emergency Services.